 I can’t stress enough: make sure the message and copy of this landing page is right to point.

 Don’t try to get clever, especially with the headline.

 As an online course creator, your email list will be one of your most valuable assets.

-It’s going to be the differentiator between someone who once published a course, and someone who’s a trusted brand with an engaged audience, and a variety of solutions (aka courses, services, programs,..) ready to help their tribe reach their goals & dreams.
+It’s going to be the differentiator between someone who once published a course, someone who’s a trusted brand with an engaged audience, and a variety of solutions (such as courses, services, programs, etc.) ready to help their tribe reach their goals & dreams.

 Here’s a quick outline of a nurture email sequence you can create: